Mersudin Ahmetović: Sarajevo

 After leaving Sloboda in June 2016, Ahmetović went to Sarajevo.
 Currently, Ahmetović has in 104 league games scored 51 goals for Sarajevo and has been the club's best goalscorer for the past four seasons.
 On 8 January 2018, he signed a new contract with Sarajevo, which was due to keep him at the club until the summer of 2020.
 On 3 May 2019, in his 100th appearance for Sarajevo, Ahmetović scored a goal in Sarajevo's 5–0 home league win against Čelik Zenica.

 He won his first trophy with the club on 15 May 2019, after Sarajevo beat Široki Brijeg in the final and won the 2018–19 Bosnian Cup.
 Three days after the cup final, on 18 May 2019, Ahmetović also won the league title with Sarajevo after the club beat Zvijezda 09 4–0 at home.
-On 23 May 2019, he was named the Bosnian Premier League Player of the 2018–19 Season.
+On 23 May 2019, he was named the Bosnian Premier League Player of the Season.
 On 2 November 2019, Sarajevo beat Široki Brijeg at home 3–0 in a league game, with Ahmetović scoring all the goals, securing himself a hat-trick.
-Ahmetović once again extended his contract with Sarajevo on 12 November 2019, signing a two year contract extension until 2021.
+Ahmetović once again extended his contract with Sarajevo on 12 November 2019, signing a two-year contract extension until 2021.
 He scored a goal in his team's 3–1, home league Sarajevo derby defeat against Željezničar on 30 November 2019.
 Ahmetović scored another hat-trick, this time in a 6–2 league win against Tuzla City on 22 February 2020.

 He won his second league title with Sarajevo and became the league top goalscorer on 1 June 2020, though after the 2019–20 Bosnian Premier League season was ended abruptly due to the COVID-19 pandemic in Bosnia and Herzegovina and after which Sarajevo were by default crowned league champions for a second consecutive time.

 On 19 July 2020, the club revealed that Ahmetović fractured his ribs in a pre-season game against his former club Sloboda four days earlier.
 He scored his first goal for Sarajevo in the 2020–21 season in a league win against Tuzla City on 12 August 2020.

 In October 2020, Ahmetović injured his cruciate ligament, forcing him out of action until the end of the season.

 Igman Konjic

 On 22 January 2023, Ahmetović left Sarajevo and joined relegation threatened Igman Konjic on a free transfer.
 He debuted and scored his first goal for the club in a league game against Željezničar on 25 February 2023.

+On 3 July 2024, Ahmetović announced his retirement from professional football.